billfoxco/seeing-md/SEEING.md

 4. Where have we over-explained?
 5. Are we inviting a second look or prescribing a conclusion?
 6. What perception will this reinforce if repeated at scale?
-7. How has this file shaped the inquiry, and what might we notice without it?

 Then pause once more.